 Advantages of Sublingual Vitamin B12 Supplements

-- Absorption in the mouth
+- Absorption already takes place in the mouth

-- Easy to handle, manage and use
+- Easy to use and dose

 Active Ingredients in Sublingual Vitamin B12 Supplements